Isles of Scilly: Early history

-It is likely that until relatively recent times the islands were much larger and perhaps joined into one island named Ennor.
-Rising sea levels flooded the central plain around 400–500 AD, forming the current 55 islands and islets, if an island is defined as "land surrounded by water at high tide and supporting land vegetation".
-The word Ennor is a contraction of the Old Cornish En Noer (Doer, mutated to Noer), meaning 'the land' or the 'great island'.
+It is likely that, until relatively recent times, the islands were much larger, and perhaps conjoined into one island named Ennor.
+Rising sea levels flooded the central plain around 400–500 AD, forming the current 55 islands and islets (if an island is defined as "land surrounded by water at high tide and supporting land vegetation").
+The word Ennor is a contraction of the Old Cornish En Noer (Doer, mutated to Noer), meaning 'the land' or 'the great island'.

-Evidence for the older large island includes:
+Evidence for the older, large island includes: